KeremAR/Homelab-SharedLibrary/README.md

 matters only because `pipCacheDir` is configurable.
 If the helper always hard-coded `/cache/pip`, this function could be removed.

+`lockName` validates the Jenkins Lockable Resources name used around `pip install`.
+The default is `jenkins-pip-cache`.
+This keeps multiple Jenkins agent pods from writing to the same persistent pip cache at the same time.

 `normalizeServices` converts each Jenkinsfile service map into one consistent internal structure.
 It fills defaults such as `target`, `testPath`, `coverageConfig`, `requirementsFile`, and `reportName`.
 Without it, the main pipeline code would need to repeat that defaulting logic inline, or every Jenkinsfile would need to provide every field perfectly.

+`parsePositiveInteger` validates retry counts such as `pipInstallRetries`.
+Without it, a typo such as `0` or a non-numeric value could disable retry behavior or fail later with a less clear Jenkins error.

 `parseRequiredInteger` is called while services are normalized and makes `coverageThreshold` explicit and safe.
 Without it, empty, non-numeric, or